Quantitative uniqueness properties for $L^2$ functions with fast decaying, or sparsely supported, Fourier transform: An application of the multiplier theorem

-In this section we shall apply the Beurling-Malliavin theorem (Theorem \ref{BMthm}) to construct suitable functions $\varphi_{\ell}$.
+We begin with the effective multiplier theorem proved by Jin-Zhang \cite{JZ} which replaces use of the Beurling-Malliavan theorem in scheme of \cite{BM}.
 See \cite{Koo2} for (much) more information on the Beurling-Malliavin theorem and the instances when it can be applied.
+The precise formulation we use may be found in Appendix B of Han-Schlag \cite{HS}.